RyanMcBrayer/AlgorithmDemos/README.md

 # Bipartite Matching Problem (Network Flow)
-Given a graph that descibes the relationship between two sets A and B, find the value of the maximum matching between the sets and tell if the matching is perfect.
+Given a graph that descibes the relationship between two sets A and B, find the value of the maximum matching between the sets and determine if a perfect matching is possible.